jayhatha/musaic/README.md

 ## Project Description

-Moodsic allows you to create personalized playlist based on your mood, by uploading a photo to your profile.
+Musaic allows you to create personalized playlist based on your mood, by uploading a photo to your profile.

 [Check it out for yourself!](heroku link)